 Available statistics from Marie Stopes Uganda (MSU) show that it is giving a valuable contribution to our health services.
-Of the nearly one million people it has provided with family planning services, especially in maternal and reproductive health, nearly 400,000 unintended pregnancies have been prevented; about 90, 000 unsafe abortions; and, close to one thousand deaths of pregnant women, have been averted.
+Of the nearly one million people it has provided with family planning services, 000 unintended pregnancies have been prevented; about 90, 000 unsafe abortions; and, close to one thousand deaths of pregnant women, have been averted.
 In the process the country has been saved 68 billion shillings.

 The perception created in the minds of Ugandans is that Marie Stopes is an organization that is there to facilitate abortions.
 And this has infuriated the Christian congregations and rights advocates, who rightly, are against abortion as an act of murdering the unborn babies.
 So, it works in their favour when they hear that the new US Donald Trump Administration has stopped donations to organizations that have been benefitting from American funding.

 MSU is one of such international NGOs, whose major funds have been coming from the United States Agency for International Development (USAID).
 Other lesser, but consistent donors are: the Department for International Development (DFID), the United Nations Population Fund for Population Activities (UNFPA), the Lucile and Packard Foundation and the Australian Aid.

 If nothing else, Trump’s action against abortion should be welcomed by the people of Uganda.
 Indeed, even our laws prevent abortion except in extreme cases: for instance, in cases that go against the grain of morality, like if the unborn child is as a result of rape; or, if the pregnancy is likely to end up in the death of the mother, or any such case that clearly endangers the life of the mother.

 What is therefore needed is to clear the image created in the minds of the general public that Marie Stopes is for abortion.
 Secondly, there will be a requirement for other funding.